By Henry John Steiner

 Halsey Pond – Irvington

-Long ago a friend introduced me to the wonders of Halsey Pond.
-It was in the off-season – a rainy day.
-Recently when I made a visit there, it rained too, but I was dressed for the weather and felt free to explore.
+Long ago a friend introduced me to the wonders of Halsey Pond in the “off-season”—a rainy day.
+When I made a recent visit there, it rained too, but I was dressed for the weather and felt free to explore.
 I parked at the end of the village road and ascended the cinder path that runs more or less parallel to an attractive little stream.
 The tiny brook was brought to life by the rain.
-I was there at mid-afternoon on a weekday, and I was the one solitary soul in the landscape.
+It was at mid-afternoon on a weekday, and I was the one solitary soul in the landscape.
 An old stonewall snakes through the bare trees as the path and the stream lead up to a small pond just below the main pond.
 A little picturesque cascade at the far end of this smaller pond is how the water runs down from above.

 As I got to the top of the path, raindrops dimpled the still surface of the pond.
 Beyond the encircling trees are a few houses and the northern edge of Ardsley Country Club golf course.
 An ample path of less than a half a mile makes a circuit around the pond.
 On its north side stands a prosaic, stone castle-keep known as Beltzhoover Teahouse.
 It provides a visual focus for the scene and offers some shelter from the rain.
 A long terrace extends from the “teahouse”; it serves as a raised vantage point for viewing the scenery.
 Just off shore is a small island graced by a weeping willow.
 Near the teahouse is a long wall over which one can see a deep, dramatic ravine.